 The numbers allowed remain limited, though when someone leaves we are able to reuse their seat during the hour once it’s been cleaned.

-For the first week or two it will be open for quiet reflection and prayer: as individuals or in households.
+Initially it will be open for quiet reflection and prayer: as individuals or in households.

 At some point we might need some form of booking system.
 But for now, as for Autumn 2020, we’re going to be led by the demand as people arrive to make use of the church and sit safely in the company of others.